-Andy's a bit of an enigma - a quiet guy with a tough work ethic.
-This may be part of his personality or it just may be the Alfred post-collegiate haze.
-Either way, his composed nature makes him a great hunter — which until recently had occupied most of his fall weekend mornings.
-As Andy and his wife Ashley have just welcomed their first baby, Bristol Elizabeth, into the world, we're sure he'll find lots of new ways to spend his free time.
+Andy's a bit of an enigma — a quiet guy with a tough work ethic.
+His composed nature makes him a great team member and a skilled hunter — which until recently had occupied most of his Fall weekend mornings.
+Currently Andy and his wife Ashley are busy keeping up with their baby girl/active toddler, Bristol Elizabeth, while remodeling their family home.

 Darren moved from the West Coast to the East Coast a few years back and found his place in our engineering department.
 Eventually the lure of the West was too strong and he soon found his way to Washington and then to Oregon where he lends his talents as our West Coast timber frame shop manager.
 Quick to smile with a contagious laugh, he enjoys all things outdoors and provides fierce competition to his fellow racquetball enthusiast co-workers.